TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CropVariants/ContentElement/Index.rst

         ],
     ]

-Please note, that you need to specify the target column name as array key.
+Please note, you need to specify the target column name as array key.
 Most of the time this will be `crop` as this is the default field name for image manipulation in `sys_file_reference`

 It is also possible to set the cropping configuration only for a **specific tt_content element type** by using the